New Tax Law: All You Need to Know As Salary Earner Before January 2026

-• Nigeria’s new Tax Act 2025 has introduced changes affecting workers, freelancers across the country
+• Nigeria’s new Tax Act 2025 has introduced changes affecting workers and freelancers across the country

-• The new law provides clarity to how salaries, side-hustle income will be taxed, while also defining allowable deductions
+• The law provides clarity on how salaries and side-hustles will be taxed, while also defining allowable deductions

-• Taxable income includes salaries, bonuses, allowances, and some benefits-in-kind (BIK), such as housing and car benefits
+• Taxable income includes salaries, bonuses, allowances, and benefits-in-kind like housing and vehicle benefits

-From January 1, 2026, the new tax law will take effect, considered as one of the most comprehensive reform of Nigeria’s tax system which redefines how individuals and businesses are taxed.
+On January 1, 2026, one of the most comprehensive reforms of Nigeria’s tax system is set to redefine how individuals and businesses are taxed.

-There have been intense debate among Nigerians, especially the working class, over what the law means for their already stretched finances.
+There has been an intense debate among Nigerians, especially the working class, over what the law means for their already stretched finances.

-President Bola Tinubu meets FIRS chairman Zacch Adedeji and Taiwo Oyedele of the Presidential Tax Committee Photo: FIRS
+President Bola Tinubu meets FIRS chairman Zacch Adedeji and Taiwo Oyedele of the Presidential Tax Committee ahead of the new 2026 tax law.
+Photo credit: FIRS

 Source: Facebook

-While the government insists that the reform only aims to broaden the tax base and simplify compliance, there are misinformation and conflicting reports that have left many workers confused.
+While the government insists that the reform only aims to broaden the tax base and simplify compliance, there is misinformation and conflicting reports that have left many workers confused.

 Read also